rshipp/ir-triage-toolkit/README.md

 ir-triage-toolkit
 =================

-Create an incident response triage toolkit for use with Windows or Linux.
+Create an incident response triage toolkit for use with Windows or Linux, without violating any license agreements or copyright restrictions.

 ## Description
 A collection of scripts that can be used to create a toolkit for